Tackling Agricultural Commodity-Driven Deforestation – COP26 Initiative

 Scope

 TCI is a signatory to the Financial Sector Commitment Letter on Eliminating Commodity-Driven Deforestation, launched at COP26 in Glasgow in November 2021.
-As signatories, TCI commits to seek to eliminate forest-risk agricultural commodity-driven deforestation activities at companies in our investment portfolios by 2025.
-These forest-risk commodities are: palm oil, soy, cattle and wood products.
+As signatory, TCI commits to seek to eliminate forest-risk agricultural commodity-driven deforestation activities at companies in our investment portfolios by 2025.
+These forest-risk commodities are palm oil, soy, cattle and wood products.

 We expect companies procuring these commodities to:

-• set a policy to eliminate deforestation from their supply chains by 2025;
+• Set a policy by 2025 to eliminate deforestation from their supply chains;